Image Restoration by Combined Order Regularization with Optimal Spatial Adaptation: Experimental results

 In the second experiment, we considered reconstruction of MRI images from undersampled k-space measurements.
-The source MRI images are shown in figure (\ref{fig:mri_source}) and were obtained from different sources, with the corresponding references provided in appendix.
+The source MRI images are shown in Figure \ref{fig:mri_source}.
 It has to be mentioned that some of these reference images have been obtained using traditional reconstruction methods and hence contain artifacts.
 However, this does not affect the validity of our comparisons done here, because, all the methods evaluated in this paper including the proposed method remove these artifacts.
 Hence, we focus on how well the actual structures are reproduced by various methods in the presence of noise and undersampling, and ignore the removal of artifacts present in the reference images.
 For sampling, we generated random and spiral trajectories using the MATLAB code given by Chauffert et al. \cite{MRI_Chauffert}.
 In addition, we modified the spiral trajectory by filling in low frequency region, since the default spiral had low sample density in the low frequency region.
-Both sampling trajectories with 10\% and 20 \% densities are shown in figure (\ref{fig:mri_sampling}).
+Both sampling trajectories with 10\% and 20 \% densities are shown in Figure \ref{fig:mri_sampling}.
 For simulating the thermal noise, we added white Gaussian noise to the k-space data.
-To control the noise we use the strategy of \cite{MRI_Bresler}: the Gaussian variance is adjusted such that, if added to both real and imaginary parts of full Fourier transforms of the image, it results in PSNR of 10dB and 20dB upon the Fourier inversion.
-We generated six sample set from each MRI image as follows: for each sampling trajectories, we generated 20\% sample set with two noise levels (10dB and 20dB), and 10\% sample set with one noise level (20dB).
+To control the noise, we use the strategy of \cite{MRI_Bresler}: the Gaussian variance is adjusted such that, if added to both real and imaginary parts of full Fourier transforms of the image, it results in PSNR of 10dB and 20dB upon the Fourier inversion.
+We generated six sample sets from each MRI image as follows: for each sampling trajectory, we generated 20\% sample set with two noise levels (10dB and 20dB), and 10\% sample set with one noise level (20dB).
 This make a total of 36 sample sets.
 The comparisons in terms of SSIM and SNR scores for all cases are given in Table \ref{table:2}.